-MCP security best practices checklist
+MCP security best practices for customer security reviews

 Review MCP servers before production rollout, customer security questionnaires, or AI agent governance reviews.
 Score identity, tool permissions, STDIO isolation, secrets, prompt injection, architecture, and registry risk.

-Production review lens18 point score
+MCP review snapshot18 point score

 Why this belongs in security reviews